ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-5.md

 We should attempt to parse a struct if and only if the first section of a `doc` has a tag that string-compares equal to `"struct"`.
-The `section` data structure represents a tag as a slice-of-`char`, so performing a string comparison between that and cstring `"struct"` will look something like:
+The `section` data structure represents a tag as a slice-of-`char`, so performing an equality string comparison against the cstring `"struct"` will look something like:

 ```c
 len == strlen("struct") && strncmp(start, "struct", len) == 0